BankApp-project/auth/.github/wiki/implementation_details.md

           for the ceremony is calculated based on the challenge's remaining lifetime ( `Duration.between(now, challenge.expirationTime())`).
 This ensures the options sent to the client are always synchronized with the server's state.

+#### Passkey Verification

+This section covers the verification process for both passkey registration and authentication responses.
+The verification system acts as a bridge between the WebAuthn protocol and our domain models, ensuring cryptographic validity while handling the conversion between different data representations.

+- **Purpose**: The verification layer implements the `PasskeyVerificationPort` and serves as the main orchestrator for validating WebAuthn responses during both registration and authentication ceremonies.

+- **Main Service (`PasskeyVerificationService.java`)**:
+    - **Role**: Acts as a **facade** that coordinates the verification process by delegating to specialized handlers for registration and authentication.
+    - **Mechanism**: This service maintains a clean separation of concerns by routing requests to either `PasskeyRegistrationHandler` or `PasskeyAuthenticationHandler` based on the operation type.
+It also handles the translation of WebAuthn4J-specific exceptions into domain-specific exceptions that the application layer can understand.
+    - **Exception Handling**: Catches low-level `WebAuthnException` and `MaliciousCounterValueException` from the WebAuthn4J library and translates them into meaningful domain exceptions like `RegistrationConfirmAttemptException` and `MaliciousCounterException`.

+- **Registration Verification (`PasskeyRegistrationHandler.java`)**:
+    - **Purpose**: Handles the verification of passkey registration responses and converts the verified data into domain models.
+    - **Mechanism**:
+        - Uses `WebAuthnRegistrationManager.createNonStrictWebAuthnRegistrationManager()` for flexible validation
+          suitable for development and testing environments.
+        - Leverages `RegistrationParametersProvider` to construct the verification parameters from session data and configuration.
+        - Delegates the final conversion from WebAuthn4J's `RegistrationData` to our domain `Passkey` object to `RegistrationDataMapper`.
+        - Ensures the session contains valid user context before proceeding with registration.

+- **Authentication Verification (`PasskeyAuthenticationHandler.java`)**:
+    - **Purpose**: Validates authentication responses and updates the passkey's security state (specifically the sign count).
+    - **Mechanism**:
+        - Uses `WebAuthnAuthenticationManager` for standard WebAuthn authentication verification.
+        - Relies on `AuthenticationParametersProvider` to build verification parameters from session data, passkey information, and configuration.
+        - **Sign Count Update**: Automatically extracts and updates the passkey's sign count from the authentication response.
+This is critical for detecting cloned credentials, as each authentic authenticator increments this counter with every use.

+- **Parameter Providers**:
+    - **`RegistrationParametersProvider.java`**: Constructs `RegistrationParameters` for registration verification by combining session challenge data with passkey configuration.
+It uses the challenge from session data and applies configuration settings for user verification and presence requirements.
+    - **`AuthenticationParametersProvider.java`**: Builds `AuthenticationParameters` for authentication verification by combining session data, passkey information, and configuration.
+It includes credential allowlists from session data to ensure only valid credentials are accepted for the authentication attempt.

+- **Data Mapping and Conversion**:
+    - **`RegistrationDataMapper.java`**: Converts WebAuthn4J's `RegistrationData` into our domain `Passkey` model.
+This mapper extracts essential fields like credential ID, public key, sign count, and security flags while preserving attestation data for audit purposes.
+It also handles the conversion of transport information and extensions from WebAuthn format to our domain enums.
+    - **`WebAuthnMapper.java`**: Provides utility methods for converting between domain models and WebAuthn4J representations.
+It handles complex conversions like transforming extension maps and transport enums, and provides converters for attestation objects and client data.
+    - **`PasskeyToCredentialRecordMapper.java`**: Converts domain `Passkey` objects back into WebAuthn4J's
+      `CredentialRecord` format for authentication verification.
+This reverse mapping is essential for the verification process, as it reconstructs the credential information needed by the WebAuthn4J library.

 #### User and Passkey Persistence